If you have a civil legal issue that is not listed above, the Public Interest Project at the University of Georgia School of Law may be able to help.

 When you meet with an attorney, they’ll ask you to talk about the reason for your visit.
 They may ask you some questions, and they’ll want to take a look at any paperwork you have.
 Make sure to tell them any goals you have or how you want your case to turn out.
 Once they understand a bit more about your situation, the lawyer can give you legal advice.

 An attorney or volunteer may give you some forms and instructions related to your case.
-Sometimes, the lawyer will help you get started, then refer you to the Self-Help Office at the courthouse to check over everything.
+Sometimes, the lawyer will help you get started, then refer you to another clinic or service.

 You should gather any important papers related to your case.
 If possible, email your papers to firstname.lastname@example.org for the attorney to review ahead of time.
 If you cannot email the papers, you can show them on camera during your meeting.
 For example, if you have been served with divorce, send or show the petition (also known as the complaint).
 Also bring make sure to gather anything you got from the judge or the other party in your case.